JuliaLang/www.julialang.org/jsoc/gsoc/numerics.md

 ### Matrix functions

-Matrix functions maps matrices onto other matrices, and can often be interpreted as generalizations of ordinary functions like sine and exponential, which map numbers to numbers.
+Matrix functions map matrices onto other matrices, and can often be interpreted as generalizations of ordinary functions like sine and exponential, which map numbers to numbers.
 Once considered a niche province of numerical algorithms, matrix functions now appear routinely in applications to cryptography, aircraft design, nonlinear dynamics, and finance.

 This project proposes to implement state of the art algorithms that extend the currently available matrix functions in Julia, as outlined in issue [#5840](https://github.com/JuliaLang/julia/issues/5840).
 In addition to matrix generalizations of standard functions such as real matrix powers, surds and logarithms, students will be challenged to design generic interfaces for lifting general scalar-valued functions to their matrix analogues for the efficient computation of arbitrary (well-behaved) matrix functions and their derivatives.